1. Device targeting isn’t as obvious to setup, as it sounds.

 We had a lack of human resources to design a new landing page, so decided to improvise using our homepage as a landing page.
 Enough to say it didn’t work out at all.
 On the homepage, the user could immediately choose the product type, put it in a cart and purchase.
 But, it also had a lot of oversights.
 Like, missing a form that visitors can fill in and leave their e-mail.
 Or, (a request for) pricing information.
 A lot of contact details to establish trust.
 And similar.

-When you have a lot of ad groups, better divide them in different campaigns.
+6. When you have a lot of ad groups, better divide them into different campaigns.

 In our first campaign, putting and taking keywords in and out of ad groups became chaotic.
 So, we decided to stop it, and create it from start.
 This time, with important keywords, put into different ad groups, too.
 The number of ad groups went up to 60.
 As much as they were organized well, it was difficult to manage bids that way.
 So, in our third version, we separated all of them into 5-6 campaigns.
 It made it much easier to manage budgets and compare results.